 Because Incoterms are standard definitions, they are used in contracts to reduce confusion and avoid traders having difficulty understanding the import requirements and shipping practice used in other countries.

-Most contracts from 1 January 2000 will refer to Incoterms 2000, unless the seller and the buyer agree to use an earlier version.
-Contracts dated before 1 January 2000 are still binding under Incoterms 1990 (ICC Publication No. 460).
-As of January 2011, the ICC recommends Incoterms 2010 are used.
+Most contracts from 1 January 2010 will refer to Incoterms 2010, unless the seller and the buyer agree to use an earlier version.
+Contracts dated before 1 January 2010 are still binding under Incoterms 2000.
+As of January 2020, the ICC recommends Incoterms 2020 are used.

 The sales contract between the buyer and seller should also state which country's legal system will be used in case of a dispute.
 If both parties' countries are signed up to the UN Convention, this will provide the legal framework for settling the dispute.
 Incoterms will provide the legal backbone to settling the dispute.